• Skip to primary navigation

 But today I’m saying, “Dontfuggettaboutit!”
 Alright, I’m probably not cool enough to pull that one off… Back on point:

-I shared this vegan pumpkin bread with you a few years back, and since then, it’s stood the test of time.
+a few years back, and since then, it’s stood the test of time.
 However, things weren’t always coming up roses.

 The recipe testing for this now-beloved, but not-so-much-before recipe was… embarrassing.
 Like, cringeworthy, hide your face and change your name because you don’t need that ruined name anymore, EMBARRASSING.